Married, Single, Other: How does a divorce affect getting a mortgage?

 You’re both responsible for a joint mortgage regardless of whether you’re still living in the property or not.
-So even if one partner vows to keep up repayments while the other leaves, if the partner staying in the property falls behind on repayments, both partner’s credit score will be affected.
+So even if one partner agrees to keep up repayments while the other leaves, if the partner staying in the property falls behind on repayments, both partner’s credit score will be affected.

 Selling the property

-Selling the property and splitting the costs between those who are financially connected to it can often be the easiest way to move on to somewhere new.
+Selling the property and splitting the costs between those who are financially connected to it can often be the most straightforward way to move on to somewhere new.
 However, complications can arise if one party has placed a larger investment in the property than the other, or if each person has paid for different aspects.

 Moving on: How easily will I get a mortgage if I’m divorced?